Marketing Marketing Intelligence

 Competitive analysis is important because Google’s algorithms are looking for the best content authored by the best sites to answer user queries.
 This is a competitive landscape where sites compete fiercely to be ranked.

 Understanding which sites are winning and what strategies they used to get there will give you a good understanding of what it takes to build traffic in your niche.
-You can use this information to build a strategic roadmap to gaining traffic share one subtopic at a time.
+You can use this information to build a strategic SEO roadmap to gaining traffic share one subtopic at a time.

 Another reason is for the importance of competitive analysis is that Google doesn’t just rank content based on how it answers the search intent.
 Google also has site-wide metrics that measure how authoritative a site is within any given content niche.
 This is because Google would prefer to rank experts in your topic.